nathmo/JellyfinSetup/README.md

 [Service]
 Type=oneshot
 RemainAfterExit=yes
-ExecStart=/storage/.config/wireguard/connectVPN.shExecStop=/storage/.config/wireguard/disconnectVPN>
+ExecStart=/storage/.config/wireguard/connectVPN.sh
+ExecStop=/storage/.config/wireguard/disconnectVPN>

 [Install]
 WantedBy=multi-user.target
 ```

 run theses three command and you are set.
-`systemctl enable /storage/.config/syste
+`systemctl enable /storage/.config/system.d/wireguard.service`
-m.d/wireguard.service`

 `systemctl start wireguard.service`

 `systemctl status wireguard.service`

-you can test the connection by pinging the container on ${SUBNET}.3 (replace what you set for SUBNET in the server section)
+you can test the connection by pinging the container on ${SUBNET}.3 (replace what you set for SUBNET in the server section) `ping 192.168.7.3`